sbaldasty/sbaldasty.github.io/content/log/_index.md

 title: Daily Notes
 ---

-Rough notes I take during the day with links to sources where applicable and no assurance of factual accuracy.
+Rough notes from throughout the day, with links to sources when available, some context, and no assurance of factual accuracy, etc.